Find the specialty insurance for your business needs.

 Specialty insurance plans are made specifically for businesses that need unusual coverage.
 These business accounts may involve high-risk holdings or could feature objects that are not usually covered under standard policies.
 As an example, guns and antiques are two items that require specialty insurance in order for the investment to be protected adequately.

 Any type of business that serves clients who engage in high-risk behavior will have to research specialty insurance plans.
 For instance, a skydiving company may be considered very high risk and be subject to higher incidences of liability claims.
-Construction companies are another example of businesses that typically take out specialty insurance coverage.
+Another example of a businesses that typically take out specialty insurance coverage are construction companies and contractors.
 Builders are frequently sued, so specialty insurance is needed to negate the risk.

 Many insurance providers offer specialty insurance plans to those in key industries.
 For instance, Liberty Mutual has specialty options for those in the healthcare, environmental, real estate and energy industries.
 Underwriting is more flexible with this type of coverage, since nontraditional coverage is needed.